-size_system.
 You might not be able to use these attributes to thoroughly describe your variants if you sell build-to-order custom products or products that vary by other qualities.
-The best practices here will give you tips for how to submit variants when your products don't fit the detailed product attributes we provide.
+The best practices here provide tips for how to submit variants when your products don't fit the detailed product attributes Google provides.

 If you aren't familiar with the terms used here, learn more about detailed product attributes and variants.

-Best practices for submitting products that vary by unsupported attributes
+Best practices for submitting products that vary by unsupported variants

 You sell auto parts, and each component you sell differs based on the make and model of the car that would use it.
-Since the Products Feed Specification doesn't have attributes for make and model, you can't submit variants with an 'item group id'.
-Instead, you can put the information about what makes each item different--the auto part's target make and model--into the 'title' attribute for each item.
-Google can use the text you provide in the 'title' attribute to help show your variants to users.
+Since the Products Feed Specification doesn't have attributes for make and model, you can't submit variants with an item group ID

 Best practices for submitting custom products